mikedilger/gossip/docs/PRUNING.md

 You can break out and start again at any time.
 It will quickly get back to where it left off.

 You can clean LMDB cruft afterwards.

+## Removing old events

+Old events can be pruned.
+We don't delete your events no matter how old they are, and we also preserve entire threads that you participated in.

+1. Fire up gossip and adjust the pruning time in Settings > Storage
+2. Exit gossip
+3. Run `gossip prune_old_events`

+You can clean LMDB cruft afterwards.